MAWA provides opportunities for artists to come together to create art, learn new skills, and improve art-business practices.

 These hands on workshops offer a “how-to”, as well as a discussion of the history of the media.
 The facilitator imparts techniques, illustrates with examples, and exposes participants to further resources.
 Past skills-based workshops have included Janet Carroll’s three-week workshop on book making for artists in May 2010 and Leslie Supnet’s three-session introduction to animation in September 2010.

-Crafternoons feature instruction by North American Indigenous and New Canadian women artists.
+Crafternoons feature instruction by North American Indigenous and New Canadian artists.
 Each workshop will provide a cultural context to help you understand how and why the craft developed.
 Traditional material practices have had origins both spiritual and material, and many have histories that are thousands of years old.
 Everyone, of all ages and skill levels, are welcome.
-Plus, materials, childminding and snacks are provided free of charge!
+Materials are provided free of charge!
 Because these techniques take time, we ask that you plan on attending for the duration (1-4 pm).
-MAWA thanks the partners and funders who have made this program possible: Neechi Commons, Manitoba Community Services Council, Assiniboine Credit Union, Thomas Sill Foundation and The Winnipeg Foundation.

 Every year in September, MAWA runs a workshop about mentorship: its benefits and pitfalls, sample structures, dos and don’ts.
 This is an excellent course for anyone interested in mentoring or setting up a mentorship program.